JakuJ/freeCodeCamp-projects/Tribute-Page/README.txt

-A Pen created at CodePen.io.
+iA Pen created at CodePen.io.
 You can find this one at http://codepen.io/JakuJ/pen/gRYXZN.

- A tribute to whomever I'll find worthy.
-Gonna get that sweet certificate.
+ A tribute to Friedrich Nietzsche.
+A project for freeCodeCamp.